"As the first

 generation greats in bluegrass music slowly but surely

 Dick Kimmel - "The Ambassador of Bluegrass" is a full-time musician living in New Ulm, Minnesota.
 Dick Kimmel shows include music firmly rooted within traditional bluegrass and old-time stringband music as well as some off-the-wall surprises.
-Over the past five decades, Dick Kimmel has made more than two-dozen recordings and performed extensively in the US, Canada, and Europe as a solo performer, with his band Dick Kimmel & Co, and as part of other musical collaborations.
-Dick has performed in the past with artists like Del McCoury, Hazel Dickens, Andy Boarman, and Dwight Diller; and more recently, he has toured with Alan Munde and Becky Buller.
+Over the past five decades, Dick Kimmel has made more than two-dozen recordings and performed extensively throughout the US, Canada, and Europe as a solo performer, with his band Dick Kimmel & Co, and as part of musical collaborations.
+Dick has performed with artists like Del McCoury, Hazel Dickens, Andy Boarman, and Dwight Diller.
+Dick also tours with Becky Buller and as part of the Alan Munde Trio.

 In 2008 Dick was inducted into America's Old-Time Country and Bluegrass Music Hall of Fame.